Once when I asked a Product Manager about their product vision & mission, they said it was all fluff and didn't really do anything!

 So start with listing down the product vision on a whiteboard, then the problem that you are trying to solve and how this aligns with it.

-Make an assumption here at first, if you don't know what the vision is, alternatively collect stakeholders opinions and views to generate a better view on what the vision is.
-Either which way - ask around.
+Make an assumption here at first, if you don't know what the vision is, alternatively collect stakeholders' opinions and views to generate a better view on what the vision is.
+Either way - ask around.

 So ask around.

-Example of product vision, product definitions and value proposition
+Examples of product vision, product definitions, and value proposition

 Create a hand sketch of what you are trying to pitch and ideate on it.

-Here is an example from an idea I came up with in 2021 of a "superapp" connecting everything from paying your bills to social media platform like facebook to something like a payments engine like stripe and a loyalty platform behind that collecting points.
+Here is an example from an idea I came up with in 2021 of a "super-app" connecting everything from paying your bills to social media platforms like Facebook to something like a payments engine like Stripe and a loyalty platform behind that collecting points.

 I used this to evangelize an idea across a team in a Fintech startup that had a whole bunch of products but not a vision to connect the experiences like the application WeChat.